Dog Sitting and Daycare

-Make sure your dog has the opportunity to meet the carers before you leave him in their care.
+Make sure your dog or puppy has the opportunity to meet the carers before you leave them in their care.
 If looking for a dog walker, for example, arrange to tag along on one of their walks so that you can see for yourself how they interact with the dogs in their care.

 Be prepared for emergencies

 It’s likely that nothing bad is going to happen while you’re away, but being prepared for emergencies is still vital.
-Just check that your dog’s carer is qualified in canine first aid, is aware of your dog’s medical issues if they have any, and knows how to administer any medication as part of your pet’s dog care routine.
-Most importantly, make sure they have your contact details – and those of a back-up – as well as the details of your vet, your dog’s microchip information (if they are chipped) and recent veterinary history.
+Just check that your dog’s carer is qualified in canine first aid, is aware of your dog’s medical issues if they have any, and knows how to administer any medication as part of your pet’s care routine.
+Most importantly, make sure they have your contact details – and those of a back-up – as well as the details of your vet, your dog or puppy’s microchip information and recent veterinary history.

 Although it’s not nice to think about, consider in advance what you would like to happen if your dog were to fall ill or die suddenly.
 It is best to be prepared for every worst-case scenario and to make your feelings known in advance to avoid any unnecessary heartache later.

-If your dog is joining you on holiday rather than staying in dog day care, they’re not alone.
+If your dog or puppy is joining you on holiday rather than staying in puppy daycare, they’re not alone.
 Indeed, many people don’t consider it a proper ‘family holiday’ unless their canine companion is there to share the fun!
 Fortunately, more and more places are catering for dog owners, meaning your options aren’t limited to camping trips or ‘staycations’.

 From B&B breaks, hotels and self-catering cottages to canal boats and even huge castles that can be rented, there is dog-friendly accommodation to suit every taste and budget.
 Dog training holidays also provide a place where you can enjoy canine activities and sports with other dog lovers under the guidance of a qualified trainer.

-If you want to holiday outside of the UK and Ireland, changes to British quarantine laws makes it easier and safer than ever to holiday abroad with your best friend.
-There are very specific requirements that need to be followed, so visit the Defra website for more information on the Pet Travel Scheme.
+If you want to holiday outside of the UK and Ireland, changes to British quarantine laws makes it easier and safer than ever to holiday abroad with your dog.
+There are very specific requirements that need to be followed, so visit the GOV.uk website to find out about what you need to take your dog abroad.
 Always ask your vet’s advice before booking a foreign trip with your dog, just to make sure they’re ready for the trip.